About

 At

-this is true of the Royal Oak where Dave and Sarah wish
+is true of the Royal Oak where Dave and Sarah wish you a warm

-Dave and Sarah have run the Royal Oak since 1990, that's
+and Sarah have run the Royal Oak since 1990, that's 35 years,

-34 years, only 30 years short of the long serving Alf
+only 29 years short of the long serving Alf and Carrie Ainger

 The